ant-le/TechnoGen/README.md

 > Domain `Audio Processing | Music Generation`

 The goal is to build a model that that generates Electronic Dance Music (EDM) indistinguishable from human creators.
-In order to limit the scope of the project, I decided to concentrate on the subgeneres of [Industrial](https://en.wikipedia.org/wiki/Industrial_techno) and/or [Acid](https://en.wikipedia.org/wiki/Acid_techno) Techno, which are very similar in structure, melody and rhythm.
+In order to limit the scope of the project, I decided to concentrate on the sub-genres of [Industrial](https://en.wikipedia.org/wiki/Industrial_techno) and/or [Acid](https://en.wikipedia.org/wiki/Acid_techno) Techno, which are very similar in structure, melody and rhythm.

 This project is a part of the course 'Applied Deep Learning' at the Technical University Vienna,